PopovEvgeniy/simpleswfconvertor/readme.txt

 Prepare

 Put the executable file of the Flash Player Projector in the Simple swf convertor directory.
-You can take Flash Player Projector here: https://archive.org/details/flash-projectors
+You can take the Flash Player Projector here: https://archive.org/details/flash-projectors

 Modes